sttadic/python-tkinter-soltmachine/README.md

 - Python (>=3.11)
 - Tkinter library (usually included with Python installations)
 - Pygame (==2.5.0)
+- Pytest (>=7.4.0) - used for testing and development purposes only

 ## Quick start guide
 Clone the repository: